 Given that red meat has been in decline during the growing obesity epidemic, it’s hard to support the claim that red meat or eggs are having any significant impact on the obesity.

-Belief #9: Macronutrient percentages matter
+Nutrition Myth #10: Macronutrient percentages matter

 The chart below shows protein intake increased with America’s rising affluence after the Great Depression in 1930.
 The 1977 Dietary Goals for Americans encouraged a reduction in fat intake (particularly saturated fat).
 Since 1977, there has been a degree of ‘protein dilution’ which aligns with an uptick in obesity rates.